 It all sounds really easy.
 Right?

-The main issue is that allowing the affiliate network to attribute by code would require all transactions to be tracked.
+The main issue is that allowing the affiliate network to attribute by code would require tracking all transactions.
 Irrespective of the customer’s journey, where the code has been collected, or whether the code is where the network can take credit for the transaction.
 While this could be good news for publishers and networks, advertisers could lose control of cross-channel deduplication rules and run a significant risk of crediting affiliate commissions to transactions that they have never dealt with.

-The presence of a code that was given directly to the publisher does not always indicate that the publisher was responsible for the distribution of the code.
+The presence of a code given directly to the publisher does not always indicate that the publisher was responsible for the distribution of the code.

 Code leakage across the internet is very popular, particularly in the affiliate industry, and can happen as easily from a social influencer as it can from a confirmation code site.